 DFX is the ability to deliver new capabilities to silicon on demand, while critical functions remain running.
 Reconfigurable blocks of programmable logic are dynamically modified by downloading partial bit files.

-The demo is based on Xilinx Zynq UltraScale+ MPSoC programmable device that processes four HD video streams from automotive cameras.
+The demo is based on AMD-Xilinx Zynq UltraScale+ MPSoC programmable device that processes four HD video streams from automotive cameras.
 Each video channel includes a reconfigurable partition that can be configured by a different video filtering modules defined by provided partial BIT files (3 per RP, total 12).